 Prior to his time at Motley Rice, Previn worked as a partner at a large corporate firm in Washington, D.C.
 In that capacity, he led multiple litigation and trial teams in cases that sought to reinforce protections for musicians in the face of rapidly evolving technology.
 In 2020, Previn’s representation of SoundExchange, a digital performance rights nonprofit, resulted in a substantial increase in the royalty revenues that musicians will receive from internet radio services.
 He also secured a significant victory for copyright owner plaintiffs in a federal lawsuit against a hip-hop website, establishing a landmark precedent concerning infringement in the era of streaming.
 In other matters, he helped recover $150 million* in underpaid royalties for plaintiffs, and was a key player in a rate-setting trial in 2017 that achieved the largest-ever increase in the royalty rate owed by Sirius XM.

-Previn clerked for former Chief Judge Merrick B. Garland in the D.C.
-Circuit shortly after completing his legal studies.
+While studying at Harvard Law School, Previn served as Articles Co-Chair for the Harvard Law Review and earned the Sears Prize for receiving the highest grades in his second year.
+He was also selected as a Paul & Daisy Soros Fellow in 2009 and a Heyman Fellow in 2011.
+After completing his legal studies, Previn clerked for former Chief Judge Merrick B. Garland in the D.C.
+Circuit.
 He also worked as an enforcement attorney and senior advisor to the director of the Consumer Financial Protection Bureau.

 Previn is active in his community.
 His work in politics includes serving as counsel to the presidential campaign of Pete Buttigieg and serving as a criminal justice policy advisor for New York City Mayor Michael Bloomberg’s administration.
-His pro bono legal work has included arguments before the D.C. and Seventh Circuits of the U.S. Court of Appeals to protect the constitutional rights of prisoners, as well as a federal court challenge to the conditions of confinement in South Carolina’s juvenile detention centers.
+In 2022, he was appointed to the Board of Directors for the AAPI Victory Alliance, an organization that advocates for policies that empower Asian Americans and Pacific Islanders.
+Previn’s pro bono legal work has included defending the constitutional rights of prisoners in appeals before the D.C.
+Circuit and Seventh Circuit of the U.S. Court of Appeals, as well as a federal court challenge to the conditions of confinement in South Carolina’s juvenile detention centers.
 Earlier in his career, Previn served as an investigator for the Federal Defenders of New York, assisting prisoners in seeking reductions to their sentences.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.